Liam Ravenhill: Club career

-After joining the Doncaster Rovers academy in 2011, Ravenhill started a two-year scholarship with the club in 2019, and was appeared for the club's first-team in pre-season friendlies ahead of the 2020–21 season.
+After joining the Doncaster Rovers academy in 2011, Ravenhill started a two-year scholarship with the club in 2019, and appeared for the club's first-team in pre-season friendlies ahead of the 2020–21 season.
 He made his professional debut on 7 November 2020 in a 5–1 FA Cup win over FC United of Manchester, and played again three days later in a 2–1 EFL Trophy defeat to Wolverhampton Wanderers U21.

 Ravenhill signed a two-year professional contract with the club in June 2021.
 In September 2021, Ravenhill joined Mickleover on a one-month loan.
 He made seven appearances over the loan spell.
 On 22 October 2021, he joined National League North club AFC Telford United on a one-month loan, where he made three appearances.
 He made his league debut as a substitute in a 1–0 win over Shrewsbury Town on 11 December 2021.

 In February 2022 he returned to Mickleover on loan.

 On 14 October 2022, Ravenhill joined National League North club Blyth Spartans on a one-month loan deal.

+On 15 May 2024, Doncaster announced he would be released in the summer when his contract expired.

+In February 2025, Ravenhill joined Northern Premier League Premier Division side Matlock Town on a one-and-a-half year deal.